Where should you go when you’re ravenous, but it’s too hot to go inside?

 The Tetley, Hunslet Road, Leeds, West Yorkshire, LS10 1JQ.

 At first glance, you’d never think that Ciao Bella did alfresco dining.
 But step inside the Dock Street restaurant and you’ll soon realise that they have a secret weapon outside – a peaceful outdoor space that gets the afternoon sun.
-Make the most of their menu of Italian eats, with classics like penne arrabiata and quattro formaggi pizza, alongside rare finds like saltimbocca alla romana (pan-fired veal, parma ham and sage served with marsala sauce and saute potatoes).
+Make the most of their menu of Italian eats, with classics like penne arrabiata and quattro formaggi pizza, alongside rare finds like stincotto d’agnello (lamb shank with mashed potato, roast garlic and savoury cabbage in a red wine reduction).

 Ciao Bella, 20 Dock Street, Leeds, West Yorkshire, LS10 1JF.